ygg2/serapoke/README.md

 # serapoke
 ### to do list
-- title screen with controls
-- owlbear sprite
 - you win screen
 - dialogue with sayuri?
 - dialogue with crowley?
 - dialogue with yuu?
-- removing debug (do last)
+- edit yoichi dialogue (bc locations)
+- make owlbear disappear during the battle